Folken2/ag-ui-crewai-research/README.md

-# CrewAI - Real-Time Research Assistant
+# AG-UI CrewAI Real-Time Research Assistant

 A Perplexity-like AI research assistant built with **CrewAI**, **AG-UI Protocol**, and **Next.js**.
 Features real-time event streaming, web search capabilities, and a modern chat interface with source citations and images.